headforwards-spd/headforwards-website/src/pages/info-pages/this-is-who-we-are.md

       Clients look to Headforwards to develop software that creates value.
 In a rapidly changing business environment, what constitutes value might change from one week to the next.

+      Software can only deliver business value if development teams can adapt to changing client needs.
+For Headforwards, that comes from being Agile in the way they work with clients.
   - jobTitle: cofounder & director
     name: Craig Girvan
     quote: >-